ZKNoxHQ/blog/posts/cryptoVsKMS.md

 The 2016 DAO hack rollback worked because the community was smaller and the damage was contained.
 A quantum attack could be far more distributed and harder to cleanly separate from legitimate activity.

-**Likely outcome:** A messy compromise — partial freezes, emergency hard fork to disable secp256k1, rapid deployment of ZK recovery, and significant but not total losses.
+**Likely outcome:** A messy compromise, partial freezes, emergency hard fork to disable secp256k1, rapid deployment of ZK recovery, and significant but not total losses.
 Some whales get rekt.
 Trust is damaged but Ethereum survives.

 ---